 EXAMPLE: “genetic engineering” will only give you web pages or articles with that exact phrase.
-Other examples are "climate change," " "body image."
+Other examples are "climate change," "no child left behind," "body image."

 An ASTERISK (*) search is very useful when similar words are being used to talk about a topic.
 It searches for all the various words using the same root.

 EXAMPLE: comput* will give you articles that have the words compute, computer, computing, etc. Or: educat* will search for educate, education, educator, educators, etc.

 Putting an OR between words will give you articles with at least one of the words.
 This will give you more results.
 It can be useful when you're not sure which word is being used more.

 EXAMPLE: fat OR obesity will give web pages and articles that have the word fat.
 And it will give you web pages and articles that have the word obesity.